-The origin of Hygrophila Pinnatifida is from India and is a plant that was known for more than 150 years, even though it started to be cultivated as a tank plant in 2008.
+The origin of Hygrophila Pinnatifida is from India and is a plant that has been known for more than 150 years, even though it started to be cultivated as a tank plant in 2008.
 But this plant is still a rare species for the moment.
 This wonderful aquatic plant was brought from India.
-At the bottom of Western Ghast in the tideland, you can find Hygrophila Pinnatifida growing in streams.
+At the bottom of Western Ghats in the tideland, you can find Hygrophila Pinnatifida growing in streams.

 Appearance: Why does it change colors?

-This beautiful plant has brown, patched leaves on the surface of the tank, and a distinguishing red color underneath.
-Also, this plant creates side shots that are vertical, the top shots have to be taken out in order to keep the compact and attractive growth.
+This beautiful plant has brown, patched leaves on the surface of the tank and a distinguishing red color underneath.
+Also, this plant creates vertical side shots.
+The top shots have to be taken out in order to keep the compact and attractive growth.
 The horizontal shots usually attach to rocks and wood.
 The average growth of the stems is 10-40 cm tall and 10-20 cm wide, and it has attractive colors if you plant it in small groups with a clear background.

-The intense light secures that the plant’s slow to the medium growth rate.
+The intense light secures the plant’s slow to medium growth rate.

 Other Hygrophila Plants: Alternative to Pinnatifida

-There are also other Plants Alternative to Hygrophila Pinnatifida:
+There are also other plant alternative to Hygrophila Pinnatifida: